ginzatron/Vending-Machine/Capstone/README.txt

     02/08/2019 14:27 $10.85  $7.80   A1 Potato Crisps
     02/08/2019 14:27 $7.80   $4.75   A1 Potato Crisps
     02/08/2019 14:28 $4.75   $0.00   GIVE CHANGE

+	Upon Completion of the program a SalesReport.txt file is created.
+Sales report shows the total amount of money made and the quantity of items purchased.

+	Potato Crisps | 3
+	Grain Waves | 2
+	**Total Sales** $14.65